tsmx/gae-env-secrets/README.md

 ### Determining the environment

-`gae-env-secrets` will evaluate environment variables to detect if it is are running directly in App Engine.
+`gae-env-secrets` will evaluate environment variables to detect if it is running directly in App Engine.
 If the following env vars both are present, the library would assume it's running in GAE and substitute relevant env vars with their respective secret values from Secret Manager:
 - `GAE_SERVICE`
 - `GAE_RUNTIME`